 The question remains: how do the words stand up as words?
 Strip away the melody, harmony, sonic heartbeat, and what have you got left?

 In the case of rap, quite a lot, McWhorter implies.
 Others do more than imply.
-“When all the club bangers have faded, when all the styles and videos are long forgotten, the words will remain.” writes academic Adam Bradley.
+“When all the club bangers have faded, when all the styles and videos are long forgotten, the words will remain,” writes academic Adam Bradley.
 Yale University Press has published a 900-page rap anthology; Jay-Z has a hefty collection all of his own.

 By all means read these books.
 Once past the lively introductions, they are dreary.